uttkarsh-chimane/uttkarsh-chimane/README.md

 # 👋 About Me

-I'm **Muhammad Sufyan**, a **B.S.
-Electrical Engineering student at PIEAS** focused on building practical skills across **PCB design, embedded systems, robotics, RF hardware, and power electronics**.
+I'm **Uttkarsh Chimane**, a **Electronics & Computer Engineering student at SPPU University** focused on building practical skills across **PCB design, embedded systems, Programming and power electronics**.

 I enjoy taking engineering concepts from **schematics and simulations to physical hardware**.
-My work spans multi-layer PCB design, embedded programming, circuit analysis, power electronics, and robotics, with a strong emphasis on hands-on development, debugging, and continuous learning.
+My work spans PCB design, embedded programming, circuit analysis, power electronics with a strong emphasis on hands-on development, debugging, and continuous learning.

-Currently, I'm expanding my expertise in **ROS 2 and robotics**, while advancing my skills in **RF and wireless PCB design** and exploring modern embedded platforms such as **ESP32 and STM32**.
+Currently, I'm expanding my expertise in **Multi-Layered PCB Designs and Circuit Analysis**, while advancing my skills in **(KiCAD + Altium) PCB Designs** and exploring modern embedded platforms such as **ESP32 and STM32**.

-> 🚀 **Latest Build:** A 4-layer Bluetooth Low Energy PCB — my first dedicated project in RF PCB design, featuring antenna filtering, impedance-matching considerations, and a dedicated ground plane.

 ---